UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Kubernetes/Kubernettes.md

     kubectl create --edit -f https://raw.githubusercontent.com/cert-manager/website/master/content/docs/tutorials/acme/example/ingress.yaml

 You should then be able to browse to this on the web, however it will give an insecure warning since we havent implemented secure certificates.
+We can use cert-manager for that.

 ### Deploying cert-manager